bcgov/digital-talent/apps/www/src/app/(public pages)/community-of-care.md

 Though the MACIW offered settlers the Guiding Principles, only Indigenous Peoples can use IGBA+ authentically.
 This happens because IGBA+ needs Indigeneity for full understanding.

-All toolkits based on social equity are effective after socially locating.
+All toolkits based on READI are effective after socially locating.
 Doing so takes BC Gov one step closer to decolonization.

 ## Accessibility Directorate